Alex4386-vault/bankiware-3ds/README.md

 This project is a fan-made project and is not in any way affiliated with the original creator (paradot) of the game.

 ## License
-For the part of the codebase that I have wrote, I am licensing it under [UNLICENSE](https://unlicense.org/).
+For the part of the codebase that I have wrote, I am releasing it under [UNLICENSE (Public domain)](https://unlicense.org/).
 For the `./src/include/bankiware_original.h` file, Please refer to the original license of the game.